 - Predrilling of multiple holes in areas to be grouted created pathways for leakage and was stopped.

-- Leaks from fractures in the rock was retarded by pretreating the backs with a layer of shotcrete.
+- Leaks from fractures in the rock were retarded by pretreating the backs with a layer of shotcrete.

 - URF rill had been left exposed in level development at the base of the fill.
 These required shotcreting before grouting commenced to prevent leaks.
 Periodic checks were also required to confirm integrity of the shotcrete.
 Grout, or displaced water was observed leaking from the shotcrete on occasion.